Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

 </br>
 This code will initiate the camera window so you can capture images from your laptop camera.
 </br></br>
-5. Double click on your main.html file in your file director and you should see the screen below and when the browser asks for camera permissions, click **Allow**.
-You should now be able to see a screen with the capture button applied in the middle of the page.
+5. Double click on your main.html file in your file director and when the browser asks for camera permissions, click **Allow**.
+You should now be able to see a screen with the capture button applied in the middle of the page. </br></br>
 6. Let's change the background color for the webpage.
 Create a file called `style.css` and paste the below code inside.
 ```js
 body {background-color: #232F3E;}